 I’m writing about this because it was, at the time, something I took seriously.
 I initially thought it was all just a ridiculous conspiracy theory, until I saw the fight he — President Obama — put up in not releasing his birth certificate.
 And when he did finally release it, that put the matter to bed for me.
 And it was a good thing!
 And it put the matter to bed for millions of other Americans as well.
-Just because there are people who will never believe that President Obama was born in the US, doesn’t mean that he was right to deny us all the most simple evidence to quell the doubt many of us had.
+Just because there are some people who will never believe that President Obama was born in the US, doesn’t mean he was right to deny our entire nation the most simple evidence to quell doubts that were entirely of his own making.

 So let’s review…

 - As an author, Barack Obama’s biography claimed he was born in Kenya.